Corporate Social Responsibility

 Long-term partnerships with a small number of charities in Australia and New Zealand were established in 2014 to concentrate our resources and effort to maximise our impact in society.
 Prior to establishing these partnerships, our sponsorships were more ad-hoc in nature which resulted in a dispersed effort across a wide range of charities.

 Partner selection was driven by the people that make Olympus the company it is today; our people.
 Staff were given many charity options to choose from to decide on the two charities that best resonated with their beliefs.
-OzHarvest and Friends of Fiji were the two organisations selected and since then, with Olympus' growing desire to support the community, the charity partners have expanded to include KiwiHarvest, Bowel Cancer Australia and Bowel Cancer New Zealand.
+OzHarvest and Friends of Fiji were the two organisations selected and since then, with Olympus' growing desire to support the community, the charity partners have expanded to include KiwiHarvest, Bowel Cancer Australia, Bowel Cancer New Zealand, and Red Dust.

 OzHarvest is Australia’s first perishable food rescue organisation, collecting quality excess food which would otherwise go into landfill and distributing it to over 1000 charities.